daavii-b/ecommerce-api/README.md

 # DJANGO - API - WITH - REACT

-## This repo contain only API code.
+## This repo contain only the API code.